The GKE Flexible Fund and Enabling Fund are open - submission deadline for applications is 7th November at 11am. The GKE Small Grants is now closed.

 Glasgow Knowledge Exchange Fund

-The Glasgow Knowledge Exchange Fund (GKE) is a commitment of funding from the University to support University of Glasgow research staff to deliver high-quality knowledge exchange activities and impact generation.
+The Glasgow Knowledge Exchange Fund (GKE) is an internal investment fund established by the University to support research staff to deliver high-quality knowledge exchange activities and impact generation from UofG research.

 The fund has five broad aims: